-Sometimes handling business tax situations can be very confusing.
+Sometimes handling business tax returns situations can be very confusing.
 There are many things you may not be clear about what you should do.
-One of those is if you need to file taxes or not.
-This can be complicated if you had filled out and completed an EIN number application with the IRS.
+One of those is if you need to file tax returns or not if you haven’t used your EIN.
+This can be complicated if you had filled out and completed an EIN number application with the IRS but never used the EIN.
 However, the situation does not need to be so complex if you understand the basics of filing business taxes.

-For the most part, if you have created a legal business entity, other than a sole proprietorship or single member LLC, then you always have to file taxes regardless of whether you actually ran the business that year.
-So, in that case, if you have an EIN or even if you had yet went ahead to apply for EIN, you still have to file your business taxes or you could face penalties.
+For the most part, if you have created a legal business entity, other than a sole proprietorship or single member LLC, then you always have to file tax returns regardless of whether you actually ran the business or used EIN that year.
+So, in that case, if you have an EIN and haven’t used it or even if you had yet went ahead to apply for EIN, you still have to file your business tax returns or you could face penalties.

 If you are issued an EIN, it remains on file with the IRS forever.
 It is never reused.
 You can cancel your EIN if you are not operating your business by sending a written request to the IRS.